assen-totin/cdn/README.md

 NB: TCP is naturally slower than Unix domain socket.

-NB: The `examples` directory contains a sample Unix domain socket server in NodeJS which supports socket half-closing.
-It can easily be converted to TCP socket.
+NB: The `examples` directory contains a sample Unix domain socket server in NodeJS which shows socket half-closing.
+It can easily be adapted to TCP socket.

 ## HTTP

-This transport is usually used when request type is `json` (JSON exchange) or `xml` (XML excahnge).
+This transport is used when request type is `json` (JSON exchange) or `xml` (XML excahnge).

 Set the URL in configuration option `cdn_http_url`.
 If using HTTPS, the local libcurl (used to make the HTTP request) must be able to verify the TLS certificate of the remote end.
 Authentication to this URL is currently unsupported.

 The HTTP request will be of type POST.

 NB: HTTP is naturally slower than both Unix domain socket an TCP socket.

-## MySQL

-This transport is only useful when request type is set to `mysql`.

-Set the DSN in the configuration option `cnd_db_dsn` using the following syntax: `hostname:port:username:password:database`.
-If you host is `localhost`, you may put the full path to the Unix socket instead of port number.

-## PostgreSQL

-This transport is only useful when request type is set to `postgresql`.

-Set the DSN in the configuration option `cnd_db_dsn` using the following syntax: `postgresql://user:password@hostname:port/dbname`.

-## Oracle

-This transport is only useful when request type is set to `oracle`.

-Set the DSN in the configuration option `cnd_db_dsn` just like you would do for MySQL above; field `host` should be a valid TNS record with a hostname and a service, typically in the format `hostname/service`; fields `port` and `database` are ignored.

-You'll need to manually install Oracle Instant Client library; make sure you have a version which knows how to talk to your Oracle server.
-You will likely need to export `LD_LIBARY_PATH` with the path to the client library directory.

-You'll also need the OCI library from https://github.com/vrogier/ocilib.
-In order for this library to work, at runtime you'll need to export the `ORACLE_HOME` variable.
-You also must whitelist this environment by adding `env ORACLE_HOME` to the top level of your Nginx configuration file.

-## MongoDB

-Only useful when request type is set to `mongo`.

-Set the database connection string in the configuration option `cnd_db_dsn` using the standard MongoDB driver syntax following syntax: `mongodb://user:password@hostname:port[,more-hosts-if-replicaset]/database?options` where `options` may include such as `replicaSet=some_name` or `authSource=some_database`.

 ## Redis